 - Moses and the Burning Bush,

-- Moses parting the Red Sea,
+- Moses and the parting of the Red Sea,

-- The Miracle of the Water,
+- The Miracle of the Water

 - Aaron consecrating the Temple,